palewire/first-athena-query/docs/sql.md

 Let’s start with something simple.
 To get a taste of your data, select all columns from the `hmda.loans` table and limit the results to 10 rows, a common technique.

-The SQL we’ll write is this simple command, roughly the same as you’d write in any SQL database:
+The SQL we’ll write is this simple command, roughly the same as you’d write in any database:

 ```sql
 SELECT *